tadesouaiaia/bridgePRS-website/docs/guide_usecases.md

 I have access to genotype/phenotype data (<1000 samples, continuous phenotype) from a diverse population in Central Africa (1,2).
-I would like ot run PRS as accurately as possible, but my dataset is not large enough to conduct GWAS, however, I do have access to a moderately sized GWAS in a related West African population (3) and access to large-scale GWAS data from a European population (4).
+I would like ot run PRS as accurately as possible, but my dataset is not large enough to conduct GWAS, however, I do have access to a moderately sized (25,000 samples) GWAS in a related West African population (3) and access to large-scale (500k) GWAS data from a European population (4).
 I also have access to the 1000G reference panels, how can I analyze my data?

 **Available Data:**